 The silver lining: We’re not going to lie, breakups can feel pretty devastating.
 However, they also provide an opportunity to change your life for the better.
 Following a breakup, other neglected areas of our lives (such as a poor social life or unsatisfying job) often come more clearly into focus.
 You will also have more time to work on improving these areas.
 Rather than spending your hours mourning your relationship, put that energy into setting some goals and creating a life to be proud of.

-The problem: Being passed over for promotion
+Being passed over for promotion

 The silver lining: Missing out on a promotion at work can be humiliating, painful and hard to recover from.
 If you didn’t get the job though, just remember that a promotion can have terrible effects on your health.
 A study by Warwick University found that people who had recently been promoted had no health improvements; rather their mental health decreased by a whopping 10 per cent!